gabrielleflood/doa-inlier-maximization/README.md

 # doa-inlier-maximization

-This repository contains the code described in the paper "Inlier Maximization for Robust Direction-of-Arrival Estimation in Ad-hoc Microphone Networks"
+This repository contains the code described in the paper "Inlier Maximization for Robust Direction-of-Arrival Estimation in Ad-hoc Microphone Networks".
+For more information, see our project page https://gabrielleflood.github.io/doa-inlier-maximization/

 Matlab and Python implementations can be found in the respective folders.